Tag Archive for: feed ingredients

 How To Know Which Nutrients are ‘Missing’ and What You Can Do About It

-If you want to see which nutrients are ‘missing’ information, simply click the ‘Partial Data’ link.
-A ‘light box’ will open that shows the nutrients we have a value for, indicated by a green tick.
+If you want to see which nutrients are ‘missing’ information, simply click the ‘View Data’ link.
+A panel will open that shows the nutrients we have a value for, indicated by a green tick.
 And which nutrients are unknown, indicted by a yellow ‘?’.

 Then, if you want to see the actual values, tick the ‘I am not a robot’ box in the top right corner, play its game and you will see the actual numbers for that feed ingredient.
-And notice there is an ‘Edit’ button on this screen… remember that, we will come back to it in a minute.
+And notice there is an ‘Edit’ button on this screen which could come in handy later.

 This horse is an 1100 lb (500 kg) horse in moderate work grazing average quality ‘Autumn’ pasture.
 When we add 4.5 lb of this feed to the diet, this is what our nutrient graph looks like: